Undergraduate study in Statistics

 What can you study in Statistics?

 You can study Statistics as a major in the Bachelor of Science (BSc), or as a specialisation in the Bachelor of Advanced Science (Honours) (BAdvSci(Hons)).
 You can also study Statistics as a major in the Bachelor of Arts (BA).
-You can find out more about these options on this page.
+You can find out more about these options further down this page.

-Studying the Bachelor of Science majoring in Statistics, from 2019
+The Bachelor of Science majoring in Statistics

 We live in an information age.
 Computers allow us to collect and store information in quantities that previously would never have been dreamt of.
 However, data is useless until people can start to make sense of it.
 If you’re interested in looking critically at numerical information without being misled, then Statistics could be the ideal major for you.